University of York Library

 dissertation contents page uk

 The first thing your reader will read ( after yout title) is your abstract.
-BUT you need to write this last ( see Writing an Abstract 1 & 2)
+But you need to write this last ( see Writing an Abstract 1 & 2)

 Note: Your tutor or department may also recommend additional sections.